matthew-mcewen/texrex/README.md

 - [flts.im/basicservice](https://flts.im/basicservice)
 - [BasicService on Twitch](https://twitch.tv/basicservice)

-If you end up using this for your ATC streams/videos, I would love it if you included any of the above 3 links.
+If you end up using this for your streams/videos, I would love it if you included any of the above 3 links.
 Thank you! 💖 This repo is made available under a GNU GPLv3 licence.
 See `LICENSE` for details.

 ## How To